Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 <h4>How works the Updater per Cronjob?</h4>

-Open the Ark Mod Manager (ark_mod_manager.sh) in your Terminal and use following Option "Install Updater Script + Cronjob".<br>
+Open the Universal Mod Manager (ark_mod_manager.sh) in your Terminal and use following Option "Install Updater Script + Cronjob".<br>
 You must nothing more do.. all required Commands and Scripts are automatically installed.<br>
 Every 2 Hour run the Updater Script and Update all installed Mods if required.<br>